-We plan to train the next generation in association with the University of Cumbria so they can make the real difference by being ambassadors for the future.
+We plan to train the next generation in association with colleges and Universities so they can make the real difference by being ambassadors for the future.
+In addition to providing direct employment for Ex-Service personnel.
 Those who may be opposed to a new business in the National Park, or the introduction of Aquaponics into Cumbria (probably because they do not understand it fully), need to ask themselves a soul searching question.
 Do I really care about a poly tunnel hidden on the landscape, or do I really care about my grandchildren?
 The question is that fundamental.

 Finally we reach the point of passion and that is angling.
 I caught my first trout aged six in the beck that runs through Tower Wood Outdoor Pursuit Centre on the banks of lake Windermere, my Grandparents were the wardens there, I have been hooked ever since.

 I know angling contributes a lot to our economy, from a personal point of view, just looking at my own mass fishing tackle collection and notwithstanding the money I have invested travelling and angling on every continent except Antartica, this is a sport thats gets people outdoors, in tune with nature.
 I am concerned about the health of the next generation, the Xbox couch potatoes - when was the last time you took your own kids outdoors to try something new, I have three sons, and I still remember the look on each of their faces and the joy it brought to them when they caught their first fish.
 It's a proud moment for any father.